 - And so on…

-All of these therapies target the most critical aspect of Hashimoto's which is that immune component.
+All of these therapies target the most critical aspect of Hashimoto’s which is the immune component.

 By targeting your immune system (and regulating it) you can stop the damage to your thyroid gland before it becomes irreversible.

 If you have Hashimoto’s thyroiditis then you should be keeping an eye out for these 5 signs!